 Let him/her know that you are constantly thinking of them.
 It shows positive concern and creates a feeling of an intimate relationship.

 #12: Take Dancing Lessons

 Not only is this fun and intimate, mere taking dancing lessons together will ultimately lead to the two of you going out and practicing what you learned, then returning home electrified in love and intimacy.

 #13: Practice Good Communication Skills

-Many of us do not know that the right way to communicate with our partner.
-We may say how we feel, but if it’s not in a way that our partner understand, it will likely be misinterpreted or could lead to arguments.
+Many of us do not know the right way to communicate with our partners.
+We may say how we feel, but if it’s not in a way that our partner understands, it will likely be misinterpreted or could lead to arguments.

 Learning ways to communicate and disagree without causing resentment or anger can make a very big difference in the way you feel each other and emotional closeness.
 According to brainyquote.com, “Communication leads to community, that is, to understanding, intimacy and mutual valuing”– from Rollo May.

 Yes, this actually has a way of improving your interpersonal relationship.
 Exercising is known to release feel, good hormones known as Endorphins.

 If you feel good about yourself, relating with others becomes a joy and injects positive energy into your marriage.
 A cranky person is no fun at all.
 You don’t want your hubby or wife to make up non-existent plans just to avoid being with you.

 #15: Emotional Intimacy in Marriage